Skip to main content

 • AMELUZ® is for topical use only.

-• Photodynamic therapy with AMELUZ® involves preparation of lesions, application of the product, occlusion and illumination with BF-RhodoLED® or RhodoLED® XL.
+• Photodynamic therapy with AMELUZ® involves preparation of lesions, application of the product, occlusion and red light illumination with BF-RhodoLED® or RhodoLED® XL.
+No more than 6 grams of AMELUZ® should be used at one time.

 • Retreat lesions that have not completely resolved 3 months after the initial treatment.